landtechnologies/technical-challenge/land-ownership/README.md

 ## Some Useful Code Snippets

 We're not that interested in how you load data from CSV or what the interface to your script is like.
-You can copy and paste these examples (although you're on your own if not using node or pythong):
+You can copy and paste these examples (although you're on your own if not using node or python):

 **Node**